adr-sk/atom_one/README.md

 the utmost interest of the Cosmos Hub, each member can hold just one type of role within each Treasury DAO.

-The members of the DAO must perform efficiently in their role in line with their job description.
+The members of the DAO must perform efficiently in their roles in line with their job description.
 They are accountable to each DAO’s Oversight Committee and the Hub Governance.
 They can be dismissed from their functions by a two-thirds majority vote by the DAO’s Oversight Committee or the Governance